iamgmujtaba/regis_std/data/students/chamel/profile.md

 *Please update this section with your actual skills and proficiency levels.*

-## MSDS 692 - Practicum I
+## MSDS 696 - Practicum II

-**Title:** 3D Denoising Diffusion Video Frame Interpolation (5DVFI)
+**Title:** An Exploration of Multi-Task Soft Actor-Critic Reinforcement Learning for Vision-Based Object Manipulation with Simulated Table-Mounted Robot Arms in ManiSkill

 **Semester:** Summer 2025

 **Tags:** Data Science, Python, Analytics

-**Abstract:** This project focuses on 3d denoising diffusion video frame interpolation (5dvfi).
+**Abstract:** This project focuses on an exploration of multi-task soft actor-critic reinforcement learning for vision-based object manipulation with simulated table-mounted robot arms in maniskill.
 Please update this section with a detailed description of your project, methodology, and key findings.

 **Key Achievements:**
 - Please add your key project achievements